 Middlegate Station is family owned and we grew close during my stay.
 Especially with Travis, a Navy Veteran who served alongside the Seals in northern Iraq around the same time I was over there.
 We bonded bigtime.
 I was excited to add my 1st Infantry Division Combat Patch to their wall.
 The ‘Big Red One’ is now represented alongside hundreds of other service patches.

 The next day, the guys took me off-roading up the desert mountains in a Wolverine, then shooting with a 7mm bolt action rifle that had a kick like a Clydesdale.
 I could have stayed there forever.
 ‘Murrica.

 I also had the pleasure of meeting Bleed the Stone, a metal band that had stopped there for gas while on a tour, but ended up staying and performing two nights in a row.
-The lead singer, Michael, hand wrote his lyrics from their hit song on a napkin for me and the band signed it.
-One of the cooks at the restaurant hand sketched this skull in a matter of minutes.
+The lead singer, Michael Beck, hand wrote his lyrics from their hit song on a napkin for me and the band signed it.
+One of the staff at the restaurant hand sketched this skull in a matter of minutes.
 So impressive, all of it…

 Off I go, back into the sandy, salty abyss… The Nevada terrain is simple and predictable; crossing a basin then cresting a range, crossing a basin then cresting a range.
 The width of Nevada is mainly made up of these two elements: vast open spaces cut vertically by mountains.
 There can be beauty in simplicity and substance hidden in emptiness.
 Clipped in and zoned out…

 While VFWs were scarce on my route, I have been very fortunate to have gotten to meet with other Veterans in nearly every single town.
 Little did I know, Fallon, Nevada was about to curb my VFW craving.
 At Post 1002, walking through their door means you are family.
 It was like having a giant blanket of badassery wrapped around my exhausted, weathered cyclist self.